SanArfin/CovidXray/README.md

-Project Name
+Analysis of COVID19 chest X-rays
 ==============================

-This repo is a Starting Pack for DS projects.
-You can rearrange the structure to make it fits your project.
+This diagram explains the structure of the project's repository.

 Project Organization
 ------------